The Fiscal Crisis and Management Assistance Team (FCMAT) is listed below. The team also contracts with outside consultants to assist on most jobs.

 Leonel has been with FCMAT since 1998 after previously working as a news editor at the Arvin Tiller and Lamont Reporter newspaper and as a reporter for The Bakersfield Californian.
 He holds a bachelor’s degree in communications studies from California State University, Bakersfield.
 His reporting career included first-hand coverage of the Los Angeles riots in 1992.
 He is pleased to be part of an organization that improves public education.
 He and his wife, Ester, enjoy spoiling their two grandchildren and living in a home filled with family, books, and reading.

 Veronica has been with FCMAT since 2007, prior to which she worked as a business manager, human resources assistant, and accounts receivable manager.
-She has a bachelor’s degree in business administration and chief business official certification from the California Association of School Business Officials.
+She has a bachelor’s degree in business administration from Ashford University, San Diego, California, and chief business official certification from the California Association of School Business Officials.
 Veronica finds it rewarding to connect with and help others in their work at FCMAT.
 Outside of work, she enjoys time with family and outdoor activities.

 Kay has been with FCMAT since 2017, having previously worked as a receptionist, bookkeeper, office manager, and process server.
 She has taken college accounting courses, has completed the Kern County Superintendent of Schools’ business office training program, and has 35 years of experience in bookkeeping and office management.
 She is motivated by the team she works with at FCMAT.
 When not working, she enjoys spending time with her great-nephews and being mom to an English bulldog named Lola.